lokidoki102/tp/docs/UserGuide.md

 **Caution:**
 If your changes to the data file makes its format invalid, EstateEase will override the existing data file with an empty data file in the next run.
 Hence, it is recommended to take a backup of the file before editing it.<br>
-Furthermore, certain edits can cause EstateEase to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
+Furthermore, certain edits can cause EstateEase to behave in unexpected ways.
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </box>